Table of Contents

 In terms of container orchestration systems, Kubernetes is probably the first one that comes to mind.
 However, while Kubernetes makes it easy to manage large-scale containerized applications, it also introduces new challenges due to its ephemeral and dynamic nature.
 One of the main challenges is how you centralize Kubernetes logs.

 In this post, we are going to show you everything you need to know about logging in Kubernetes, from how it works to what best practices you should follow, and what log management tools are available.
 By the end, you will be able to aggregate logs for your own cluster.
-Much of what I’ll be explaining in this post can be considered a DIY approach, and will not have full-blown features like the Sematext Kubernetes Logs integration or different tools on the market.
-Keep in mind this post covers how to get you started if you want to go into more details and would prefer a comprehensive Kubernetes observability solution for logs, metrics, and traces, check this out.
+Much of what we'll be explaining in this post can be considered a DIY approach, and will not have full-blown features like the Sematext Kubernetes Logs integration or different tools on the market.
+Keep in mind this post covers how to get you started if you want to go into more details and would prefer a comprehensive Kubernetes observability solution for logs, metrics, and traces, check out Sematext Kubernetes Monitoring.